-- (1) Prime Mover-Driven.
-A generator approved by the authority having jurisdiction and sized in accordance with 700.4 must have means to automatically start the prime mover when the normal service fails. - (2) Internal Combustion Engines as Prime Movers.
-If internal combustion engines are used as the prime mover, an on-site fuel supply must be provided for not less than 2 hours of full-demand operation of the system.
-Figure 700-9

-Figure 700-9 (6) Outdoor Generator Sets.
-If a generator located outdoors is equipped with a readily accessible disconnecting means located within sight of the building in accordance with 445.18, an additional disconnecting means isn't required on or at the building for the generator feeder conductors that serve or pass through the building.
-Figure 700-10
+(1) Prime Mover-Driven.
+A generator approved by the authority having jurisdiction and sized in accordance with 700.4 must have means to automatically start the prime mover when the normal service fails.
+(2) Internal Combustion Engines as Prime Movers.
+If internal combustion engines are used as the prime mover, an on-site fuel supply must be provided for not less than two hours of full-demand operation of the system. ▶ Figure 700-9 (6) Outdoor Generator Sets.
+If a generator located outdoors is equipped with a readily accessible disconnect located within sight of the building in accordance with 445.18, an additional disconnect isn't required on or at the building for the generator feeder conductors that serve or pass through the building. ▶ Figure 700-10